Authentication

 Session Management

 Login creates a server-side session stored in the database.
-A session cookie (session_id, HttpOnly, Secure, SameSite=Lax) is set in the browser.
+A session cookie (uli_session, HttpOnly, Secure, SameSite=Lax) is set in the browser.

 • Session duration is configurable in Settings → Security → Session Duration (1 hour to 30 days).
 Changes apply to new sessions only.